Mingyang-He/ELEC4630-Assignment-3/README.md

 ## I Deleted the Wrong Repository

 Fear not.
-This is easily fixed as i just found out.
+This is easily fixed as I just found out.

 - Click on your user icon in the top right corner of GitHub
 - Select `Settings` from the drop down